|

 ---------------------------------------------

-A 2 bedroom, 1.5 bath condo in Ridge Meadows in the City of Twinsburg:
+A 2 bedroom, 1.5 bath condo in the City of Twinsburg:

 Estimated Bond cost =